Skip to content

 Projects & Events

-We run training for music educators, as well as other projects and events to help people discover the joy of learning and playing music.
+Training for music educators, as well as projects and events to help people discover the joy of learning and playing music.

 Resources